 Eliminate support/non-objection requirements.

-Applicants who intend to represent a connection the the authority of a sub-national place will need to provide a letter of support/non-objection.
+Applicants who intend to represent a connection the authority of a sub-national place will need to provide a letter of support/non-objection.
 However, if the applicant does not intend to represent a connection to the authority of the geographic terms listed above, protections will instead be achieved by inserting contractual requirements into the Registry Agreement that prevent the applicant from misrepresenting their connection or association to the geographic term.

 If the string corresponds to a geographic name but the applicant intends to use the string in a generic or brand context, there is no requirement for a letter of support or non-objection from any governments or public authorities.